theplenoh/LeafBBS/README.md

 ```

 ## License Information
-CocoaBBS is licensed and released under GPL v2.
+LeafBBS is licensed and released under GPL v2.